wp-plugins/ztranslate/readme.txt

 1. Download the plugin from [here](http://wordpress.org/plugins/ztranslate/ "zTranslate").
 1. Extract all the files.
 1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
-1. There should be a `/wp-content/plugins/zTranslate` directory now with `zTranslate.php` in it.
+1. There should be a `/wp-content/plugins/ztranslate` directory now with `ztranslate.php` in it.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Add the zTranslate Widget to let your visitors switch the language.